fission/blog.fission.io/content/posts/women-in-open-source-highlight.md

 _**What tools/projects have you contributed to or created that you are most excited about?
 Why?**_

-A personal project that I'm really excited about is running at Youtube channel called Amy Codes [https://www.youtube.com/amycodes](https://www.youtube.com/amycodes).
+A personal project that I'm really excited about is running at YouTube channel called Amy Codes [https://www.youtube.com/amycodes](https://www.youtube.com/amycodes).
 I discuss technical and non-technical aspects of being a software engineer.
 On the roadmap, I'll dive into details of Kubernetes and other distributed systems topics.
 To me, video is a great medium to share what I have to offer to the world.

 _**Do you have any advice for other women who are curious about the Open Source realm, but have not yet crossed that bridge?**_